The deKleist Musical

 bit fuzzy looking.
 This often makes handwriting on any focus-impaired

 pages slow and difficult to comprehend.
-To make matters worse, when the handwritten script
+To make matters worse, when the

-journals by which to compare.
-Thus the reader should keep in mind that
+elsewhere in the journals by which to compare.
+Thus the reader should

-some uncommon, not easily recognized names or places might be no more
+keep in mind that some uncommon, not easily recognized names or places

-than a best guess.
-However, to enhance accuracy in any such situations,
+might be no more than a best guess.
+However, to enhance accuracy in any

-and/or misspellings.
+misinterpretations and/or misspellings.

 Review of Interpretative Conundrums: Issues